mongodb/docs/source/reference/glossary.rst

       .. seealso:: ":ref:`Delayed Nodes <replica-set-delayed-members>`"

    read preference
-      A setting on the MongoDB drivers that determines where reads to any replica set, including shards, should be directed.
-By default, reads are directed to primary nodes.
-However, you may also direct reads to secondary nodes.
+      A setting on the MongoDB :doc:`drivers </applications/drivers>` that determines where how the clients direct read operations.
+Read preference affects all replica sets including shards.
+By default, drivers direct all reads to :term:`primary` nodes for :term:`strict consistency`.
+However, you may also direct reads to secondary nodes for :term:`eventually consistent
+      <eventual consistency>` reads..

       .. seealso:: ":ref:`Read Preference <replica-set-read-preference>`"